yangl1996/prism-rust/README.md

 ## Build

 This project requires Rust `nightly`.
+However, as of Sept.
+24, 2019, the cutting-edge `nightly` toolchain has bugs and won't successfully build the project.
+As a fix, please use `nightly-2019-09-13` (install by `rustup toolchain install nightly-2019-09-13`).

 To build the binary, run `cargo build --release`.

 The first build could take several mintues, mostly due to building RocksDB.